 The difference between organizations and locations comes down to how you can view them.
 Organizations can only be viewed one at a time, and they do not overlap.

 If you have multiple organizations, you will have an option to switch between them at the top of the page.
 Locations, on the other hand, can be viewed together or one at a time.
-You can use the filters within a schedule to customize how you view your locations.
+You can use the filters within an organization to customize how you view your locations.

 Which way makes sense for me?

-Great, so now you know the structure, but how do you know which one is best for your organization?
+Great, so now you know the structure, but how do you know which one is best for your team?

-Here are some scenarios that will help you understand which is best for you:
+Here are some scenarios that will help you understand when it makes sense to create multiple organizations: